This Nintendo player turned ‘Mario Kart 8 Deluxe’ into a fitness game. Here’s how he did it.

 “I think at the core of it is, how can you exercise without feeling like you’re exercising?”
 Choi said.

-His creation — which is shown in a 24-minute YouTube parody of a Nintendo commercial — involves holding a Ring-Con like a steering wheel (it can also be squeezed to shoot at enemies) while peddling on a stationary bike to accelerate an in-game Kart.
+His creation — which is shown in a 24-minute YouTube parody of a Nintendo commercial — involves holding a Ring-Con like a steering wheel (it can also be squeezed to shoot at enemies) while pedaling on a stationary bike to accelerate an in-game Kart.

 “Everything that you see in the video is real,” he said.
 “It works the way that I described it.
 I’ve been using it.”

 The lengthy video breaks down how Choi built his “Labo Fit Adventure Kart Kit.”
 The heart of his creation is TAPBO, a small robotic device he engineered that holds the Joy-Con in place and has motorized arms that press down on two of the controller’s buttons for accelerating and slowing down in “Mario Kart 8 Deluxe.”
-To play, you sit on the bike (which he comically calls the Bike-Con and covered in cardboard to resemble Nintendo Labo’s line of products), hold the Ring-Con in both hands like a steering wheel, and peddle to move forward.
+To play, you sit on the bike (which he comically calls the Bike-Con and covered in cardboard to resemble Nintendo Labo’s line of products), hold the Ring-Con in both hands like a steering wheel, and pedal to move forward.

 “I didn’t want to mod any software,” he said.
 “I didn’t want to emulate a Joy-Con or have to do any of that kind of thing None of the hardware is modded.
 It’s pretty primitive in the sense that it’s just a robot pressing buttons.”